-From 2008 to 2010 she was actively involved in framing a key element of the NHS/Macmillan 5- year Cancer Survivorship strategy, chairing a multidisciplinary team developing ‘work and cancer’ support tools for employees, employers, carers and health professionals.
+From 2008 to 2010 she was asked to chair a major element of the NHS/Macmillan 5- year Cancer Survivorship strategy, leading a multidisciplinary team developing ‘work and cancer’ support tools for employees, employers, carers and health professionals.

-In 2014 after attending the School for Social Entrepreneurs, Barbara re-launched Working With Cancer as a Social Enterprise providing coaching, training and consultancy services to employers, employees, carers and health professionals.
+In 2014 after attending the School for Social Entrepreneurs, Barbara launched Working With Cancer as a Social Enterprise providing coaching, training and consultancy services to employers, employees, colleagues affected by cancer, carers and health professionals.

 Génevie has been a qualified solicitor in the United Kingdom since 2005.
 Genevie has a Masters in Law with emphasis on Employment Law.
 Prior to 2005, Genevie was a qualified lawyer in and founding partner of a law firm in Pretoria, South Africa.
 During her career she has worked extensively with both employees and employers and is passionate about this field, and more specifically, educating employers about the extensive field of employment law.

 In 2009, she was diagnosed with breast cancer.
 This was the first time that her law firm employer had to deal with an employee having cancer and it was a learning experience for Genevie, her colleagues and the law firm, which ultimately helped subsequent employees during their cancer journeys.
 In 2014 she was again diagnosed with breast cancer and underwent surgery, chemotherapy and radiation therapy.
 She is currently in remission and really looking forward to using her experience and legal knowledge to assist others that have been affected by cancer.